mulasik/wta/README.md

 Generating a complete TPSF instance comprises the following steps:
 * First the input file is parsed and the keystroke logging data is processed to capture all details on the particular text version.
-* This data is next stored as a TDP and is subsequently used to retrieve information on the sentences constituting this version.
+* This data is next used to create a TPSF instance and subsequently to retrieve information on the sentences constituting this version.
 * Finally, the version is evaluated for its morphosyntactic relevance.

 In each step, the TPSF instance is enriched with the newly collected details.